Goodbye 2025 and good riddance!

 Having traveled all over South Sudan myself, I know the many challenges its people face.
 Just daily living there is a struggle.
 However, children are also highly valued and women still consider raising them their primary duty.

-I also would contend that anyone from South Sudan who has successfuly made the arduous and unlikely journy to the US should not be deported there.
-We need to keep such ambitious and ingenious folks with us right here.
-Deporting them back to South Sudan would be folly, as we still need them to help us out here to help fill in our population gap and so they can just keep sending money home to support their country.
+I also would contend that anyone from South Sudan who has successfuly made the arduous and unlikely journy to the US should not be sent back home.
+We need to keep such capable and ambitious folks with us right here now.
+Deporting them back to South Sudan would be unwise, as we still need them here to help fill in our population gap, as they are of working age and we need workers, so just let them keep on sending money home to support their country and family there.

 Daily Beast.
 Shamans Deliver Ominous 2026 Health Prediction for Trump